 What you will find on Saadiyat Island is a string of luxury beachside resorts along some of the most beautiful soft white sands of the Arabian Gulf, as well as home to hawksbill turtles that can be seen during the breeding season.

 Save this for later

 Have you visited the Louvre in Abu Dhabi?
 What were your highlights or top tips for families?

-Researched and written by our editor Keri Hedrick, an avid traveller, writer and mum of 3 based in the UAE.
+Contributed by our editor Keri Hedrick, an avid traveller, writer and mum of 3 based in the UAE.
 You can see more of Keri’s regional and overseas adventures with kids on Instagram.
 This article is not sponsored or endorsed by any of the businesses mentioned but does contain affiliate links that may earn us a small commission.